kllarena07/Personal-Framework/README.md

 Serve static HTML everywhere and programmatically inject changes into HTML upon state changes

-Current implementation SSRs the HTML.
-A build step is required to use SSG, which will be omitted for faster development
+Current implementation uses SSR to serve HTML.
+This could be sped up by using SSG

 ## MINIMUM Requirements